thamod-03/book-store-gsheet-integration/README.md

-# Book Store - Remastered
+# Book Store - Web Application

 A simple one-product e-commerce website built as a university assignment.
 Users can browse a selection of books, add them to a cart, and place an order, which is submitted to a Google Spreadsheet using Google Apps Script.